codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

  * The easy way - launch the Gallery with an intent, and get the media URI in onActivityResult.
  * The hard way - fetch thumbnail and full-size URIs from the MediaStore ContentProvider.

 Make sure to enable access to the external storage first before using the camera (**Note:** The permissions model has changed starting in Marshmallow.
-If your `targetSdkVersion` >= `23` and you are running on a Marshmallow (or later) device / emulator, you'll need to follow this guide on implementing [runtime permissions](http://guides.codepath.com/android/Understanding-App-Permissions#runtime-permissions) in order to get these permissions):
+If your `targetSdkVersion` >= `23` and you are running on a Marshmallow (or later) device / emulator, you'll need to follow this guide on implementing [[runtime permissions|Understanding-App-Permissions#runtime-permissions]] in order to get these permissions):

 ```xml
 <?xml version="1.0" encoding="utf-8"?>